mittal1787/social_media_inform8/README.md

 Social media platforms: Twitter, Facebook(Not yet working), Instagram, YouTube, Twitch, and Tumblr

-Twitter nodes:
- - Tweet: Analyze Twitter Tweets based on Twitter ID.
-Returns sentiment of Tweet, sentiment analysis of Tweet replies, metrics of tweet, and
- -

 ## Getting Started

 This project is a starting point for a Flutter application.